garth-c/r_exploratory_classification_modeling/README.md

 -----------------------------------------------------------------------------------------------------------

-### develop an exploratory correlation funel model
+### develop an exploratory correlation funnel model

 Develop a correlation funnel plot to see which predictors and which levels within the predictors are best to use for predicting the churn response variable.